AI Agent Integration Guide

 --question "Should we use JWT or session cookies?" \

---context "The spec says 'secure auth' but doesn't specify method.
-JWT is simpler but sessions give us server-side revocation." \
+--context "The spec says 'secure auth' but doesn't specify method." \

 Response: